MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

  Fortunately, these differences  have little or no impact on most of your source code and when source code or other changes are needed to address these differences,  fixes are usually small and straight-forward.
 We've included many examples of previously-acceptable source code that might need to be changed *(before)* and the fixes to correct them *(after)*.

  Although these differences can affect your source code or other build artifacts, they don't affect binary compatibility between updates to Visual C++ versions.
 A more-severe kind of change, the  *breaking change* can affect binary compatibility, but these kinds of binary compatibility breaks only occur between major versions of Visual C++.
 For example, between Visual C++ 2013 and Visual C++ 2015.
-For information on the breaking changes that occurred between Visual C++ 2013 and Visual C++ 2015, see [Breaking Changes in Visual C++ 2015](../porting/visual-cpp-change-history-2003-20151.md).
+For information on the breaking changes that occurred between Visual C++ 2013 and Visual C++ 2015, see [Visual C++ 2015 Conformance Changes](#VC_2015).

 -   [Conformance Improvements in Visual C++ 2015](#VS_RTM)